 Wynwood Miami Neighborhood Guide

-Where is Wynwood – How to Get to There?
+Where is Wynwood – How to Get There?

-From Downtown Miami, you can easily hop on the free City of Miami Trolley and be in Wynwood Art District in less than 15 minutes, or a quick ten-minute drive.
+You can easily hop on the free City of Miami Trolley from downtown Miami and be in Wynwood in a quick ten-minute drive.

 Getting Around Wynwood, Miami